badmrfrosty/OpenSMTPD-book/src/chapters/1020_What_you_need_to_know_about_SMTP.md

 S: 250 2.0.0: 832a2432 Message accepted for delivery
 ```

-The single dot on a line by itself is a request to commit the transaction.
+The single dot on a line indicates the transaction's conclusion: it is a transaction commit request.
 The client basically asks for the server to acknowledge that it will become responsible for that message being delivered to all recipients.

-As soon as the server answers positively,
-the client assumes that the message will not silently vanish.
-The server will attempt to deliver the message to all recipients that were accepted in the transaction AND notify the sender if any error occurs.
+The server's positive response, indicated by the '250 2.0.0' code, signifies that the message has been accepted for delivery.
+This acknowledgment assures the client that the server will make every effort to deliver the message to all intended recipients.
+Additionally, the server commits to notifying the sender of any errors encountered during the delivery process.
+Therefore, upon receiving this response, the client can proceed with confidence, knowing that the message is in the hands of the server and will be delivered as intended: the message will not silently vanish.

 ### The SMTP network